cea

 Institutional Quality

-ITU has been internationally accredited for its 23 programs by ABET (Accreditation Board for Programs in Engineering and Technology) since 2011.
+ITU has been internationally accredited for its 26 programs by ABET EAC (Accreditation Board for Programs in Engineering and Technology, Engineering Accreditation Commission) since 2011.
 This enables the students of ITU to have diplomas accepted internationally.
-ITU Department of Architecture has also been certified as an “equivalent” institute for 6 years by NAAB (National Architectural Accrediting Board) in 2007, both for its undergraduate and graduate programs.
-ITU Department of Architecture was the first architectural department to get certified outside of the USA.
+The Department of Architecture at ITU is the first accredited architecture department in Türkiye, through the accreditation granted in 2007 by NAAB.
+NAAB “substantial equivalency” certificate means that it is equivalent to the US undergraduate and graduate architecture programs.
+ITU Department of Architecture was the first architectural department to become certified outside of the USA.

 Quality in the Preparatory Language Programs